Top

 Sedation

-Phoenix Sedation Dentistry
+Pediatric Sedation Dentistry in Phoenix

-Some children may feel anxious or fearful prior to the start of dental treatment, and may need more help than just the support of gentle, caring staff members.
+Some children may feel anxious or fearful prior to the start of dental treatment and may need more help than just the support of gentle, caring staff members.
 At Total Kids Dental, we have several options to help your child have the best experience possible:

 1. Nitrous oxide